vbacollective/riff/docs/ARCHITECTURE.md

     style F fill:#ddd,stroke:#333,stroke-width:2px
 ```

 The public API remains small and handle-based.
 The user loads a buffer, starts a voice, routes it to a bus, and optionally applies presets or DSP parameters.
 Internally, Riff performs real-time mixing into the WASAPI render buffer.
+Current NEXT builds also treat buffers, voices, and bus storage as expandable `SafeArray` pools rather than small permanent limits, while preserving the same numeric handle style.

 ## Design Goals